 - higher than normal temperature or showing signs they are trying to fight an infection

 Mastitis in goats is not usually all over.
 You will tend to see it affect one side of the udder or teat more than the other.
+However, even though rarer both teats can be affected.

 Typical treatment for mastitis in goats